Silhouette of a woman holding her arms out. An orange balloon is shown bloating her insides while the string simulates the intestines.

 Constipation

 Initially, I only suffered from constipation.
 I used stool softeners with limited results.
 I had more success with Miralax, a laxative that works by pulling water into the colon to stimulate the bowel to empty itself.
-I also drank Smooth Move, A tea that contains a natural laxative called senna.
+I also drank Smooth Move, a tea that contains a natural laxative called senna.

 Diarrhea

 A year after my IBS-C diagnosis, chronic constipation turned into chronic diarrhea.
 Imodium was very effective in stopping diarrhea but tended to cause constipation.
 So I would alternate between diarrhea and constipation.
 Then I tried probiotics, to no effect.
 But I soon discovered a yeast probiotic called Saccharomyces boulardii, a yeast that relieves diarrhea.
 I use that now in place of Imodium.
-Even though S. boulardii induces constipation like Imodium does, it also provides a health benefit in the gut by controlling the growth of candida, a naturally occurring yeast that can be harmful if it grows enough to change the pH balance of its environment.

 Do you have IBS and MS?